-Credits, 1-8 sem. hrs., variable (max.
-8) This dimension introduces students to the elements and concepts of administering fiscal, physical and human resources, as well as providing opportunities to apply them in a practical way.
-The course is designed to provide those who aspire to be educational leaders with the knowledge and skills necessary to best resources of a school district in ways which contribute most to instructional effectiveness and efficiency and comply with all local, state and federal mandates and state and regional accreditation standards.
+Credits, 5 sem. hrs.
+This dimension introduces students to the elements and concepts of administering fiscal, physical and human resources, as well as providing opportunities to apply them in a practical way.
+The course is designed to provide those who aspire to be educational leaders with the knowledge and skills necessary to best manage resources of a school in ways that contribute to instructional effectiveness and efficiency and comply with all local, state and federal mandates and state and regional accreditation standards.
+Candidates will develop an understanding of how to use human, fiscal, and technological resources to efficiently manage school operations and analyze a school's budget and financial status while managing school resources to maximize teaching and learning.
+Candidates will also learn to use technology as a tool for managing school operational systems.